HabizzCoD/Project-Data/README.md

 # Project Data Science & Data Analyst

-The project that I worked on from the mini project on the course I took
+The project I worked on from a mini project to a course taken to collect, analyze and interpret data to make decisions based on deep understanding of the patterns and trends present in the data used.